testdouble/test_data/README.md

 [arrange-act-assert](https://github.com/testdouble/contributing-tests/wiki/Arrange-Act-Assert),
 and (most importantly) will only fail if the functionality stops working.
-Maximizing the number of tests that can be written expressively and succinctly without the aid of an external helper is a laudable goal that more teams should embrace.
+Maximizing the number of tests that can be written expressively and succinctly without the aid of shared test data is a laudable goal that more teams should embrace.

 However, what if the code you're writing doesn't need 3 records in the database,